Academic Misconduct and Plagiarism

 2.1 This policy applies to all ANIBT students and staff involved in the assessment of tasks.

-3.1 The CEO, the Manager Academic Delivery and Compliance (MADC), trainers and Administration officers are responsible for the implementation requirements of this procedure and to ensure that staff are aware of its application and implement its requirements.
+3.1 The CEO, the Training and Academic Development Manager, trainers and Administration officers are responsible for the implementation requirements of this procedure and to ensure that staff are aware of its application and implement its requirements.